kstad21/cse15l-lab-reports/index.md

 # Katy's CSE15L Lab Reports

 ## Lab 2
-### I wrote a web server called ChatServer that takes in message and user arguments and maintains and displays an ongoing chat between users.
+### I wrote a web server called `ChatServer` that takes in message and user arguments and maintains and displays an ongoing chat between users.
 I also added a "clear" path so that the user can clear the chat if they'd like to.
 ---
-Here is my code for ChatServer.
+Here is my code for `ChatServer`.
 Instead of an error message, I changed that to be a corrective prompt for the user.
-I also added a corrective message in case the user forgets to use an "&" to separate message and user.
+I also added a corrective message in case the user forgets to use an `&` to separate message and user.

 ![Lab2 code](Lab2Code.jpg)

-First example of ChatServer use:
+###First example of `ChatServer` uainse:
 ![ChatServer example](ChatServerUse1.jpg)
-- Methods called in my code:
+- Methods called in my code: `main` starts up the server which eventually calls my `handleRequest` method.
 - Relevant args or fields:
+  - `chat`, the ongoing `user: message` String.
+It currently has the value of an empty string.
+  - `url `, a URI object containing information about the url in our browser.
+We can use methods like `getQuery()` and `getPath` to get a String value of the query and path respectively.
+For reference, `getPath` would yield `/add-message` and getQuery would yield `s=Hello&user=jpolitz`.
 - How do these values change from the request?

-Second example of ChatServer use:
+###Second example of `ChatServer` use:
 ![ChatServer example](ChatServerUse2.jpg)
 - Methods called in my code:
 - Relevent args or fields: